-Some of my favorites are: Dominion (all sets), Airlines Europe, Ticket to Ride(US, EU, and Nord), Le Havre, Fresco, and Stone Age.
+Some of my favorites are: Seasons, Airlines Europe, Ticket to Ride(US, EU, and Nord), Le Havre, Fresco, and Stone Age.
 It seems I like card games more than true "board games" with pieces.

-My wife really enjoys pastiche, Gates of Loyang, Qwirkle, and TTR.
+My wife really enjoys Splendor, Gates of Loyang, Qwirkle, Seasons, and TTR.
 She also enjoys Caylus, we play it over 3 days similar to how they would play cricket.